Rakuten Mobile Park Miyagi: Modernization (2004–2006)

 Around the front of the stadium, a large, concrete frame was constructed that expanded the concourses, allowing for restrooms and shops to be upgraded and added.
 In addition to stadium infrastructure, baseball facilities and amenities were also modified.
-The baseball field's outfield wings were extended from 91.4 to 101.5 m, the largest in NPB at the time, and it's natural turf was replaced with artificial FieldTurf.
+The baseball field's outfield wings were extended from 91.4 to 101.5 m, the largest in NPB at the time, and its natural grass was replaced with artificial FieldTurf.
 A facility housing the pitchers' bullpens was added on the outside of the stadium along its third base side, allowing fans to watch players warm up.
 Construction concluded on March 20 and the Eagles held their first game at the stadium on April 1, 2005.

 Work on the second phase of the project started the following offseason in October 2005.
 The concrete frame constructed around the front of the stadium during the first phase was expanded upon and completed, resulting in a five-story structure that contained a food court, box seats, the TV and radio booth, the press box, and a premium lounge.
-Additional infield seating was added via a new section erected atop the building that houses the bullpens on the third base side and box seats and an enclosed lounge with a video screen above it built along the first base side.
+Additional infield seating was added via a new section erected atop the building that houses the bullpens on the third base side.
+Box seats and the "Eagles' Nest", an enclosed lounge with a video screen above it, were built on the first base side.
 Four other adjoining buildings were built adjacent to the stadium on the first base side.
 These facilities housed the team's offices and clubhouse, two indoor practice areas, and a parking garage.
 With phase two concluded, Rakuten had spent ¥7 billion in total on the two-year modernization project.